What is a shortcut?

-A shortcut is the OSlash way to reach a web page on the browser using very simple and easy to recall words.
+A shortcut is the OSlash way to reach a web page on the browser or insert a frequently-used text snippet anywhere using very simple and easy to recall words.

 Shortcuts help you transform long URLs into everyday words and slash repetitive typing.
 You can type o/insurance to view your company’s insurance policy on Google Slides or o/design-mockup to view the mockups on Figma.
 Likewise, you can create a snippet shortcut o/outreach for automatically typing your outreach email with a few keystrokes.